Nyepi, the Balinese Day of Silence, was about to begin.

 Then, the previous night, I’d joined thousands of others on the Sanur streets to watch the ogoh-ogoh procession, one of the world’s most unusual parades.
 Ogoh-ogoh are giant bamboo-and-paper statues of demons and furies and monsters, made by village youth, and most are marvelously creative.

 Demons and gods fly in the air while doing battle.
 The evil witch Rangda eyes a tasty maiden to gobble.
 A pasty ghoul lurks at the gates of a Bali villa.
 A snarling demon rides a Harley-Davidson while giving everyone the middle finger.

 My favorite, though, was one of a crowned frog surfing a wave on a giant rubber sandal.

-Then, starting at dawn to the next day’s dawn, everybody remains indoors.
+Then, starting at dawn and running to the next day’s dawn, everybody remains indoors.
 Come evening, no lights are permitted to be turned on.
 Street lamps are shut off.
 It’s a complete blackout.